aepasto/triest/README.md

 ### Additional terms

-In addition to the terms of the Apache License, you are required to cite the aforementioned paper if you use this code (or derivatives) for a scientific work.
+In addition to the terms of the Apache License, Version 2.0, you are required to cite the aforementioned paper if you use this code (or derivatives) for a scientific work.
 You can use the following BiBTeX:

 ```bibtex
 @inproceedings{DeStefaniERU16,